We’ve been talking a lot about the importance of online reviews

 .
 But how can you get your staff more involved?

 Your employees are the front line of your business.
 They are the face of your company and are in touch with the day to day interactions with your customers.
-That’s why it’s crucial that they are a part of your review building strategy
+That’s why it’s crucial that they are a part of your business review building strategy

 .
 Get them involved and see your reviews grow!